 Being able to save your custom page designs in the Divi Library saves you the hassle of recreating work you've already done in the past.

 Every combination of sections, rows, and modules you've masterfully put together are safe for future use.

 This is ideal for web designers working with multiple clients.
-If you want a certain aesthetic and have it be present across all your work, you'll find the Divi Library useful.
+If you want a certain aesthetic and have it present across all your work, you'll find the Divi Library useful.

-You can also reuse the same templates and apply them across other pages in your site.
+With Divi theme builder you can also reuse the same templates and apply them across other pages in your site.
 That will keep the overall look uniform.